An engineering site visit checklist is critical for most projects. It’s the reality check that keeps designs grounded in the real world.

-- Design phase to iron out project details
+- Design phase to fine-tune project details

-- Construction phase to troubleshoot problems
+- Construction phase to tackle problems

 - How much new load are you forecasting?

-- Are any of your existing equipment having problems?
+- Is any existing equipment causing trouble?

 - What’s your lead time for this project?

-My site investigation checklist includes the following:
+My site investigation checklist would include:

-- Confirm all equipment ratings
+- Confirm equipment ratings

-- Measure equipment clearances
+- Measure clearances

-- Measure avaiable space for new equipment
+- Measure space for new equipment

-- Check where transmission and distribution lines enter and leave the substation respectively
+- Check transmission and distribution line connections

 Come prepared to keep site visits efficient